 Anxiety comes in many forms.
 We provide anxiety treatments in Birmingham which can be tailored to all the different forms the illness takes.

 The most common anxiety.
 GAD sufferers feel overly worried and fearful much of the time.
 They may feel out of control and constantly hyper-alert.
 This can affect day-to-day life, including work, social situations, family life and hobbies.

 Social anxiety disorder

-While it’s common for people to be mildly worried or nervous about social situations, for people with social anxiety disorder it’s much more pronounced.
-It’s marked by an intense fear or dread which can come on before, during or after a social event.
+While it’s common for people to be mildly worried or nervous about social situations, for people with a social anxiety disorder it’s much more pronounced.
+It’s marked by intense fear or dread which can come on before, during or after a social event.
 You’re not alone: many people are looking for social anxiety treatment in Birmingham – and we’re here to help.

 The classic ‘panic attack’ which happens without obvious reason.
 It can become a vicious cycle as the panic attack can come so unexpectedly and be so frightening (causing dizziness, accelerated heart rate among other possible symptoms) that sufferers will likely worry about having another one.